saranshvas/temp-estimation/README.md

 4. Provide a low-cost, reproducible platform for educational and research applications.

+# How to Use

+1. Compile the code using CodeVisionAVR for ATmega16A.
+2. Connect HC-SR04:
+   - TRIG → PD0
+   - ECHO → PD1
+3. Place a flat reflector at 100 cm from the sensor.
+4. Power the system and observe velocity and temperature on the LCD.

 # ⚙️ Hardware Components

 | Component         | Model / Specs           | Purpose                                |